 With that in mind, here are some of the best infrastructure ETFs to buy in 2020:

 - SPDR S&P Global Infrastructure ETF (GII): Investors wanting an infrastructure ETF with a long track record, international diversification, and low expenses will like what they see in this fund.
-GII tracks the primary world benchmark for infrastructure stocks, the S&P Global Infrastructure Index.
-U.S. infrastructure stocks receive the highest allocation at 37% of the portfolio.
-The net expense ratio for GII is 0.40% and the current yield is 3.24%.
+Opening to new investors in 2007, GII tracks the primary world benchmark for infrastructure stocks, the S&P Global Infrastructure Index.
+U.S. infrastructure stocks receive the highest allocation by region at 40.97% of the portfolio.
+The gross expense ratio for GII is 0.40%.

 - Invesco S&P High Income Global Infrastructure ETF (GHII): If you want high yields along with your infrastructure ETF, GHII is a compelling offer from Invesco.
 With the highest concentration of assets in the utilities and energy sectors, GHII can take advantage of the typical high yields these stocks provide.
-As for regional exposure, Canada and the U.S. receive the highest allocations, at 29% and 26% of assets, respectively.
-The current yield for GHII is an impressive 6.29% and the expense ratio is just 0.45%.
+As of March 2020, GHII was yielding 5.26%.
+As for regional exposure, Canada (27.83%) and the U.S. (26.91%) receive the highest allocations.
+The expense ratio for GHII is 0.45%.

 - iShares U.S. Infrastructure ETF (IFRA): One of the only ETFs designed specifically to benefit from a potential increase in U.S. infrastructure spending, IFRA concentrates its holdings only on domestic infrastructure stocks.
-While this concentrated exposure reduces diversification, it increases potential gains, should a large spending package be passed by Congress and signed by President Trump.
-The only drawback to IFRA is that it’s only been open to investors since 2018.
-Expenses for IFRA are low at 0.40% and the current yield for the fund is 1.76%.
+While this concentrated exposure reduces diversification, it increases potential gains should Congress pass a large spending package this quarter.
+One slight drawback for IFRA is that it’s only been open to investors since 2018.
+However, the fund is offered by one of the largest ETF companies in the world, Blackrock’s iShares.
+Expenses for IFRA are low at 0.40%.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.